 With its proposed R4 project likely cancelled, Audi plans to move the next TT upmarket so that it can better fill the lineup gap for sports car buyers not looking to buy an R8.

-'s popular TT is just around the corner from its official debut.
+The third-generation of Audi's popular TT is just around the corner from its official debut.
 Many details are still scarce but Audi officials are beginning to provide more direct clues as to what we can expect from the all-new model.
 Speaking with Car and Driver at the Detroit Auto Show last week, Audi chief designer Wolfgang Egger said that the new TT - as well as the next A4 - will introduce the automaker's new styling language which will further differentiate the brand's cars from its crossovers.

 Egger stated that his company understands "the criticism of our cars being too similar to each other," so anything to deviate away from the Russian Matryoshka doll-like styling between its cars and crossovers is a welcomed change.
 This new design will be more angular with "more-daring headlight styling" thanks to full LED technology.
 What's also important is what lies underneath the TT's skin.
 Like many other new models in the VW Group's brand lineup, it will be built on the MQB modular-transversal architecture.
 The straight-five engine will remain but it'll be offered with various levels of power.